53kyle/CS370-Lab/README.md

 2) Rebuild modules when asked by pressing ‘yes’

-3) Unreal may crash, reopening the .uproject should work though.
+3) Unreal may crash, but upon reopening the .uproject it should work.

 4) Compile the code